 The module for event detection is also powerful.
-According to EN 50160, typical events include voltage dip (reduction of RMS voltage to less than 90% of nominal voltage), swell (exceeding 110% of the nominal value) and interruption (reduction of the supplied voltage below 5 % of the nominal voltage).
+According to EN 50160, typical events include voltage dip (reduction of RMS voltage to less than 90% of nominal voltage), swell (exceeding 110% of the nominal value) and interruption (reduction of the supplied voltage below 5% of the nominal voltage).
 The user does not have to enter the settings defined in EN 50160, as the software provides an automatic configuration of the device to obtain power quality measurement mode compliant with EN 50160.
 The user may also perform manual configuration - the software is fully flexible in this area.
 Voltage is only one of many parameters for which the limits of event detection may be defined.
 For example, the analyzer may be configured to detect power factor drop below a defined value, THD exceeding another threshold, and the 9th voltage harmonic exceeding a user-defined percentage value.
 Each event is recorded along with the time of occurrence.
-For events that relate to exceeding the pre-defined limits for voltage and current.
+For events that relate to exceeding the pre-defined limits for voltage dip, swell, interruption, and exceeding minimum and maximum current values, the recorded information may also include a waveform for voltage and current.
 It is possible to record from 5 mains cycles of up to 1 second, with adjustable pre-triggering time.
-Together with the waveform, half-cycle RMS values (RMS{1/2}) may be also recorded with time adjustable from 1 s to 30 s.
+Together with the waveform, half-cycle RMS values (RMS1/2) may be also recorded with time adjustable from 1 s to 30 s.